eugenwintersberger/pnitools/doc/source/cli_tools/nxcat.rst

 to standard output.
 The fields are specified by Nexus paths.
 It is thus possible to combine data not only from different fields but also from different files. :program:`nxcat` produces output in tabular form, thus, only scalar fields (one dimension) are currently supported.
-This may change in future.

 Options
 -------